The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Module Structure for twisted Equivariant K-theory

 \begin{lemma} Let $G$ be a discrete group admiting a finite model for $\eub{G}$ and $P$ be a stable projective unitary $G$-bundle over a finite $G$-CW complex $X$.
 Then, the $K_G^0(\eub{G})$-modules $K_G^i(X, P)$ are noetherian for $i=0,1$.

 \end{lemma}

-\begin{proof} There exists \cite{barcenasespinozauribevelasquez}( Theorem 4.9 in page 14), a spectral sequence abutting to $K_G^*(X,P)$.
-Its $E_2$ term consists of groups $E_2^{p,q}$, which can be identified with a version of Bredon cohomology associated to an open, $G$-invariant cover $\mathcal{U}$ consisting of open sets wich are $G$-homotopy equivalent to proper orbits.
+\begin{proof} It is proved in Thm.
+5.3 in \cite{barcenasespinozauribevelasquez} that there is a spectral sequence converging to $K_G^*(X,P)$.
+Its $E_2$ term consists of groups which can be identified with a version of Bredon cohomology associated to an open, $G$-invariant cover $\mathcal{U}$ consisting of open sets wich are $G$-homotopy equivalent to proper orbits.

 These groups are denoted by $\bredoncover{p}{K^q_G(\mathcal{U}}{X})$ and are zero if q is odd.
-Since $X$ is a proper, compact $G$-CW complex, the cover can be assumed to be finite.
-Given an element of the cover $U$, The group $K_G^{0}(U)$ is a finitely generated, free abelian group, as it is seen from A.3.4, page 40 in \cite{barcenasespinozajoachimuribe}, where the groups $K_G^{0}(U)$ are identified with groups of projective complex representations.
+Since $X$ is a proper, $G$-compact, $G$-CW complex, the cover can be assumed to be finite.
+Given an element of the cover $U$, the group $K_G^{0}(U)$ is a finitely generated, free abelian group, as it is seen from A.3.4, page 40 in \cite{barcenasespinozajoachimuribe}, where the groups $K_G^{0}(U)$ are identified with groups of projective complex representations.
 Compare also remark \ref{remarkcoefficients}.